iSach/clipmorph/README.md

 This project was a nice way to discover ML systems design.
-It notably taught us the various challenges of deploying a model to production, and there are many things we were not able to implement, both due to time and resource constraints (GPUs).
+It notably taught us the various challenges of deploying a model to production, and there are several things we were not unfortunately able to implement, due to time and resource constraints (GPUs).
 Here are some ideas for further improving the
 project:
+- Implement a pipeline that allows users to upload their styles so that then, a model is trained automatically.
+  - Store pre-trained models in a Cloud Storage bucket and load them dynamically from the app, instead of storing them in the repo/acontainer.
+  - Make the pipeline use GPU for training.
+- Make the app run predictions on GPU for real-time processing.
 - Cache models in memory for faster processing.
-An example method is to keep as many models as possible in memory and only unload them when required.
+An example method is to keep as many models as possible in memory and only unload them when it is required to load new ones and memory is full.
 This would significantly reduce the latency of new requests to the app.
-- Implement a pipeline that allows users to upload their styles that then start a model training automatically.
-  - Store pre-trained models in a Cloud Storage bucket and load them dynamically from the app, instead of storing them in the repo/acontainer.
-- Make the app run predictions on GPU for real-time processing.
 - Improve the UI/UX and features of the app: e.g., fully working progress bar with another worker for the running task, displaying the video on the website instead of downloading, history of processed videos, ETA, etc.